tawalabora/server-setup/README.md

 # 🏗️ Foundry

-Linux (Ubuntu) server-setup bash scripts for automation.
+Automatically setup your Linux server with development tools and services!

 ## 📋 Requirements

-- Fresh Ubuntu server (tested on Ubuntu 24.04)
+- Fresh Linux server (tested on Ubuntu 24.04)
 - Root or sudo access (for system setup)
 - Internet connection

----
+## 🚀 Setup Options

+You can set up your server in two ways:

+1. **Automated Deployment** - Use GitHub Actions to deploy remotely (Recommended)
+2. **Manual Setup** - Run scripts directly on your server via SSH

-## 🚀 Automated Deployment with GitHub Actions
+## 🤖 Automated Deployment with GitHub Actions

-You can now automatically deploy the setup scripts to your server using GitHub Actions!
-This eliminates the need to manually copy and paste scripts into your terminal.
+Deploy and configure your server automatically using GitHub Actions - no manual SSH required!

+### 🎯 Benefits

+- ✅ No manual copy-pasting of scripts
+- ✅ Consistent deployments across multiple servers
+- ✅ Version-controlled configuration
+- ✅ Easy to customize with repository variables
+- ✅ Audit trail of all deployments

-### 📚 Prerequisites for Automated Deployment
+### 📚 Prerequisites

 1. **Server SSH Key**: Generate an SSH key pair for server access
 2. **GitHub Repository**: Fork this repository or use your own